MikeWoodward/English-Football-Forecasting/Notes/data_sources.md

 ## Transfermarkt

 Located here: https://www.transfermarkt.com.
 Has match attendance figures etc. but suffers from correctness issues (results, dates), mostly for older matches, but some recentish issues too.
-It also has transfer values and hence estimates of the team values.
+It also has transfer values and hence estimates of the team values plus the fractikon of foreign-born players.

 ## World football